iRobotEducation/create3_docs/docs/releases/overview.md

 Downloads of a particular version can be found on each individual release page.

+!!! note
+    As of March 2023, use of Galactic is recommended, as it is more performant than Humble on Create 3.

 ## Releases

 ### Humble

 * [H.1.1](../h_1_1) (humble-latest)
 * [H.1.0](../h_1_0)
 * [H.0.0](../h_0_0)